BEST WESTERN Bay Harbor Hotel

 Visit the Tampa area soon and get ready to shop and entertain the whole family.
 Not only does WestShore Plaza features top retailers like Saks Fifth Avenue, Old Navy, and Banana Republic, the mall is also home to a 14-screen AMC movie theater.
 The only P.F.
 Chang's China Bistro is located within the mall, and be sure to check out Mitchell's Fish Market Restaurant and Bar.
 There are two levels at the WestShore Plaza.

-From a video presentation to the guided tours of an authentically restored cigar worker’s house, there are many ways for visitors to experience the authenticity of the old city.
-Educational programs, audio tours and a museum store featuring unique gifts round out the offerings of this culture rich city in the heart of the Tampa and West Central region of Florida.
+From a video presentation to the guided tours of an authentically restored cigar worker’s house, there are many ways for visitors to experience the authenticity of Tampa and west central Florida.

 More Area Attractions & Services